Memal7/kcna/05_cloud-observability.md

     - Ruby
 - Prometheus has built-in support for k8s and can be configured to automatically discover all services in your cluster and collect the metric data in a defined interval to save them in a time series database.
 - To query data that is stored in the time series database, Prometheus provides a querying language called *PromQL*.
-- A user can use *PromQL* to select and aggregate data in real-time and view it in the built-in Prometheus user interface, which offers a simple graphical or tabular view.
+- A user can use *PromQL* to select and aggregate data in real time and view it in the built-in Prometheus user interface, which offers a simple graphical or tabular view.
 - To visualize Prometheus metrics and all data *Grafana* could be used to build cool and user-friendly dashboards.

 ---